aceeric/d2iq-poc/01-gen-keypair.md

 # Prepare

-All instructions assume you are in the repository root.
+All instructions assume you have git cloned this repo and you are in the repository root directory.

 ## Generate SSH key pair